novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 “Do you not like forums?
 The guys who went to the United States are attending forums at Stanford University on a similar topic to Germany.”

 (I thought I was going to die listening to the forum.
-Even with interpretation next to me, communication was not easy.)
+Even with interpreter next to me, communication was not easy.)

 “I see.”

-(Thankfully, it was conducted in English, but it was hard to understand each other’s German and Korean accents.)
+(Thankfully, it was conducted in English, but it was still hard to understand each other’s German and Korean accents.)

 “Ha ha, you had a hard time.”

 It seemed like he was envious of Lee Jung-woo and Oh Min-woo.

-Woo Sang-won could communicate to some extent in English, but it was not easy to understand German English unless he actually talked to an American.
+Woo Sang-won could communicate to some extent in English, but it was not easy to understand English spoken by Germans unless one is already used to Enlish spoken by American.

 Lee Hyun-woo had experienced it in his past life, so he could feel the hardship in his voice.